 What are the effects of trauma?

-This video by Dr. Cruz summarised the effects of trauma and its consequences.
+This video by Dr. Cruz summarized the effects of trauma and its consequences.

 Source: Centre For Health Care Strategies

 So, trauma does not just affect the birth individual but also the growth and development of the next generation as well.

 The World Health Organization in 2014 issued a statement calling for “respectful care for birthing women.”
 The way the birthing individuals are treated prenatally will impact whether or not they will be successful in breastfeeding.
 WHO further stated that “if we want to increase breastfeeding rates, gentle care can make all the difference.”
 (Kendall-Tackett et al., 2017).